 - Insulin infusion pump: This test uses a medical device that involves inserting a small needle in the upper layer of the skin for a few days.
 The needle is connected to a syringe infuser, which is then connected to a device that can be programmed to administer a continuous dosage of insulin in order to mimic the function of a healthy pancreas.
 However, this device is also able to administer an additional amount of insulin in anticipation of the amount and type of food that person intends to eat at mealtime.

 - Postprandial blood sugar (PPBS): This is a blood glucose test that helps determine the amount of sugar in the blood after a meal.
 This test measures the sugar in the blood two hours after eating a meal because blood sugar levels typically drop back to normal by then.
 However, for those who suffer from diabetes, this serves as a test on whether or not they're able to manage their blood sugar levels.

 - Hemoglobin A1c: This test involves the collection of a blood sample through venipuncture and measures what that person’s blood glucose level was around 2-3 months beforehand when red blood cells were released from the bone marrow.

 Where Can I Find More Information On Diabetes?

 The American Diabetes Association is an excellent source of information to learn more about this chronic condition.
 They cover topics including how to know if you could be suffering from diabetes, how to live with this condition, food and fitness management, research & practice, way to give, and more.

 If you’re interested in a career in the healthcare field, perhaps you should consider becoming a nurse.
-Currently, Hocking College in Nelsonville, Ohio offers both a Practical and Registered Nursing program, as well as a PN2RN transition program.
+Currently, Hocking College in Nelsonville, Ohio, offers both a Registered Nursing program and a PN2RN transition program.

 For more information on any of these programs, contact the Hocking College Admissions Office at (740) 753-7050.